 Change can seem overwhelming or contrary to church beliefs, but often it all depends on how you look at those changes.
 For instance, some churches may shy away from using technology or modern conveniences as part of a sermon or event.

 Cameron Ware, who works as a lighting and environmental projection director and adviser for churches around the country, noted that these modern features have their roots in old cathedrals.
 Speaking to the tongue-in-cheek church promotion website Church Marketing Sucks, Ware explained that visual worship has always been part of the theme, from stained glass to mosaics and the architectural wonders of ancient cathedrals.

 4. Update your website regularly

 Nowadays, when people are researching anything–whether it’s the local church or the best local Thai restaurant–it’s usually through Google.
 Make your presence known online with a well-designed church website.
-A few basic tips: use large, high resolution images, always include your church’s contact info on every single page and make sure your user interface is clean and clear.
+A few basic tips: use large, high resolution images, always include your church’s info on every single page and make sure your user interface is clean and clear.

 5. Expand your web presence

 Your actual website is only the beginning of your online presence.
 There’s a lot more that can be done.
 Consider creating a blog where staff can write out daily or weekly thoughts or post recent sermons.
 Developing a Facebook presence can also be helpful, as it acts as a secondary website featuring essential information for your congregation.
 Facebook is a great way to update parishioners on upcoming events, too.

 Email, Twitter, blogs – these are all useful tools for church marketing, but they can’t permanently supplant older techniques.
 Continuing to use church mailers, for example is an effective method of reaching out to parishioners and welcoming new members into the fold.
 Help potential churchgoers feel like they belong by including small gifts in your mailers.
 Church pens or pencils, or perhaps magnets with your congregation’s address and website on them, could be great investments.